philipsun/gensurvey/README.md

 We use a survery paper as the benchmark, we collected 110 reference papers of the survey.

-The generated survey samples is presented here.
+The generated survey samples is presented [here](https://github.com/philipsun/gensurvey/tree/main/gensamples)..

 The original survey text and its reference text are parsed out as json files and presented here.